djmaze/swarm-tcp-proxy/README.md

     Hello, 192.168.80.1:37174
     Connection closed by foreign host.

-The proxy itself runs on port 8000.
+The example proxy runs on port 8080.

+### Configuration

-It is configured through ENV variables which are mandatory:
+The proxy is able to front multiple backend services listening at different addresses.
+It is configured through some mandatory ENV variables:

+* `SERVICES`: a list of `<SERVICE>:<PORT>` combinations which should be proxied, separated by spaces

+The proxy will listen on the same port as each given service.

+Other settings:

+* `DISABLE_PROXY_PROTOCOL`: do not use the proxy protocol (just forward data)
+* `CONNECTION_TIMEOUT`: connection timeout to client as well as server (default: "5m")

+### Deprecated syntax

+With the deprecated syntax, the proxy will front a single service while listening on port `8000`.

 * `SERVICE_NAME`: name of the connected Swarm service
 * `SERVICE_PORT`: port on the service which should be proxied
-* `DISABLE_PROXY_PROTOCOL`: do not use the proxy protocol (just forward data)
-* `CONNECTION_TIMEOUT`: connection timeout to client as well as server (default: "5m")